tjguk/wmi/wmi/trunk/docs/cookbook.rst

 ~~~~~~~~~~~~~~~~~

 ..  note::
-    Needs wmi 1.0rc3 or later.
-(Example is after a post by Roger Upole to the python-win32 mailing list).
+    Example is after a post by Roger Upole to the python-win32 mailing list

 ::